aces/Loris/docs/API/InstrumentFormat.md

                          one option can be selected.
                          Default: false

-`Options.RequireResponse`: Boolean.
+`Options.RequireResponse`: Boolean || String.
 If true, an implementation should
                        automatically add a not_answered option to the select box in addition to the values specified to allow the user to explicitly not answer a question